dmaust/DataScience-ML-Project/writeup.md

 # Model

-Using a random forest model provides good enough accuracy to predict the twenty test cases.
+We can build a random forest model using the numerical variables provided.
+As we will see later this provides good enough accuracy to predict the twenty test cases.

 ```r
 library(randomForest)